emimontesdeoca/emimontesdeoca.github.io/_posts/2018-4-25-integration-test-bot-framework with flow cases.md

 -----

-**Well that's all for this guide, please remember that this guide is meant to be a continuation fo the single cases guide, if you feel lost, check that guide which is longer and has more explanation for everything.**
+**Well that's all for this guide, please remember that this guide is meant to be a continuation of the single cases guide, if you feel lost, check that guide which is longer and has more explanation for everything.**

 Remember that all the code is stored in my github in [this](https://github.com/emimontesdeoca/integration-test-directline-bot-framework) repository.